mkim2019/bangladesh_inland_water_transport/README.md

 ## Dredging Plan Analysis

 Processing and visualizing dredging data gathered on the July 2018 trip to Bangladesh.
-Written by Tristan in R.

 ## District Statistics Analysis

 Processing and visualizing data from the Bangladesh Bureau of Statistics' "2011 District Statistics" series.
-Written by Tristan in R.

 # Data sources